-When a couple separate or divorce, many times one or the other will want to move away and start a new life in another area.
+When a Colorado couple divorces or separates, many times one or the other will want to move away and start a new life in another area.
 When there are children involved, however, this can pose a problem, as a move may put so much space between the two parents that the non-custodial parent may feel that his or her parenting ties to the children are being compromised or even eliminated.
 Any citizen has the constitutional right to travel freely, a right the courts cannot deny.
 However, allowances need to be made for the parenting rights of the non-custodial parent, as well as for how the move might affect the child.
+Our Fort Collins family law attorneys can help guide you through these troubling times.

 The question of the custodial parent wanting to relocate may come up when the initial custody decision is being made, or at some later point, after a custody order has been in effect.